 My hands were trembling on the steering wheel as I sat in the parking lot.
 I had already made a decision I’d been pondering for months and dangit, it was the right decision.
 Still, my size 11 feet stayed glued to the dusty floor mats of my silver Honda Accord and refused to budge.

 I didn’t want to go in.
 I wasn’t ready to say goodbye.
 We’d had so many good times together.
 So many pictures, games, laughs.

 “This is crazy,” I thought.
 You have literally lost your mind.
-After a few moments went by I thought – and I am so proud of you.
-Finally I took in a deep breath and bolted out of the car onto the hot pavement.
-I walked into the Verizon Wireless store and officially said goodbye to my smart phone.
+After a few moments I thought – and I am so proud of you.
+Finally, I took in a deep breath and bolted out of the car onto the hot pavement.
+I walked into the Verizon Wireless store and officially said goodbye to my smartphone.

 “Why are you going back to a regular phone?”
 The concerned phone specialist asked me like I had cancer or something.

 “Because I want to.”
 I finally said.
 Suddenly he looked like he was trying to solve a calculus problem.